zzzprojects/docs/html-agility-pack.net/pages/documentations/manipulation/prepend-children.md

 ### Example

-The following example add node list to the beginning of the list of children of this node.
+The following example adds a node list to the beginning of the list of children of this node.

 ```csharp